X

 What you can do

 • Medicines.
-Having a list of all the medicines and supplements you regularly take helps emergency care providers.
+Having a list of all the medicines and supplements you regularly take helps emergency care professionals.
 You might want to prepare such a list in advance to carry in your wallet or purse.

-Once you're at the hospital for chest pain, it's likely that you'll be examined quickly.
-Based on results from blood tests and a heart monitor, your health care provider may be able to quickly determine if you are having a heart attack — or give you another reason for your symptoms.
-You or your family may have many questions.
-If you haven't received the following information, you may want to ask:
+Once you're at the hospital for chest pain, you're usually examined quickly.
+Based on results from blood tests and a heart monitor, your healthcare professional can quickly know if you are having a heart attack or not.

 • What's the most likely cause of my chest pain?